 Mike Flux’s boss suggested he attend a meeting to learn about St. Michael’s Hospital and possibly volunteer.
 That was in 2006, and he never looked back.

 “Yes, I suppose I was coerced into volunteering by my boss,” laughs Mike.
 “But ultimately, I couldn’t be more grateful because it led to me finding a life’s passion in social impact and strategic philanthropy.
 More people should consider volunteering in their younger years–why wait?"

-Seventeen years later, Mike is a member of the President’s Council and Vice-Chair of the HUMANCARE campaign, and chairs the Professional Advisor Task Force.
+Seventeen years later, Mike is a member of the President’s Council, and chair of the Professional Advisor Task Force.